Data Processing Addendum

 (b) “Authorized Affiliate” means any of Customer's Affiliate(s) which is explicitly permitted to use the Services pursuant to the Agreement between Customer and Triple Whale but has not signed its own agreement with Triple Whale and is not a "Customer" as defined under the Agreement.

-(f) “Data Protection Laws” means all applicable and binding privacy and data protection laws and regulations, including such laws and regulations of the European Union, the European Economic Area and their Member States, Switzerland, the United Kingdom, Canada, Israel, Australia and the United States of America, as applicable to the Processing of Personal Data under the Agreement including (without limitation) the GDPR, the UK GDPR, the FADP, the CCPA, and the VCDPA, as applicable to the Processing of Personal Data hereunder and in effect at the time of Processor’s performance hereunder.
+(e) “Data Protection Laws” means all applicable and binding privacy and data protection laws and regulations, including such laws and regulations of the European Union, the European Economic Area and their Member States, Switzerland, the United Kingdom, Canada, Israel, Australia and the United States of America, as applicable to the Processing of Personal Data under the Agreement including (without limitation) the GDPR, the UK GDPR, the FADP, US Federal and State privacy laws (including the CCPA) as applicable to the Processing of Personal Data hereunder and in effect at the time of Processor’s performance hereunder.

-(j) “Personal Data” or “Personal Information” means any information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, to or with an identified or identifiable natural person, which is processed by Triple Whale solely on behalf of Customer, under this DPA and the Agreement between Customer and Triple Whale.
+(i) “Personal Data” means any information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, to or with an identified or identifiable natural person, which is processed by Triple Whale solely on behalf of Customer, under this DPA and the Agreement between Customer and Triple Whale.

-(n) “Standard Contractual Clauses” means the Standard Contractual Clauses set out in the Annex of Commission Implementing Decision (EU) 2021/914 of 4 June 2021 or any subsequent final version thereof which shall automatically apply.
-To avoid doubt, Module 2 shall apply, which governs data transfers from a controller (the data exporter) to a processor (the data importer).
+(m) “Standard Contractual Clauses” means the Standard Contractual Clauses set out in the Annex of Commission Implementing Decision (EU) 2021/914 of 4 June 2021.

 2. PROCESSING OF PERSONAL DATA